apache/dubbo-website/blog/en-us/Translation_Group8.md

 System.out.println(helloService.hello("community"));
 ```

 Similarly, the consumer can also reference the service using an XML configuration and then make the call.
-Here you can see that the calling method is a normal service call, not a generalized call.
-Of course, it is also possible to use generalized calls.
+Here you can see that the calling method is a normal service call, not a generic call.
+Of course, it is also possible to use generic calls.

 So far, a simple service Mock platform has been successfully launched!

 ### Others
--	The generalization calls and generic interface implementations described in this article are all based on the native Dubbo protocol.
-Prior to version 2.6.2, other protocols such as http/hessian did not support generalized calls.
-Version 2.6.3 would support the generic call of these two protocols.
+-	The generic calls and generic interface implementations introduced in this article are all based on the native Dubbo protocol.
+Prior to version 2.6.2, other protocols such as http/hessian don't support generic calls.
+Version 2.6.3 will support the generic call of these two protocols.
 -	The relevant sample codes mentioned in this article can be found in dubbo-samples: https://github.com/dubbo/dubbo-samples/tree/master/dubbo-samples-generic